ollihoo/socialServices/doc/nextjsapp.md

 Config Files: You'll also notice config files such as next.config.js at the root of your application.
 Most of these files are created and pre-configured when you start a new project using create-next-app.
 You will not need to modify them in this course.

+## Some specialties of nextjs

+### layout.tsx
+This fragment shows the layout of this page set.
+It's parent is layout.tsx in the root folder (nextjs-dashboard/app).

+### page.tsx
+That's the page in a folder that acutally shows the content of that page.

+### loading.tsx
+This page contains the loading skeleton of this page. see more here: https://nextjs.org/learn/dashboard-app/streaming

+### ui/skeletons.tsx
+Skeleton pages for async content loading